 Jonathan Luke Austin

 Austin's research is diverse, eclectic, and non-linear.
-Some would say, undisciplined and chaotic!
+Some would say undisciplined.
 This ranges from his longstanding engagements with the complexity of political violence, through work that challenges traditional understandings of the place of 'critique' in social science, and towards a series of multi-year, collaborative, and international research projects that go far beyond political science traditionally conceived.
-Current examples include:

 Violence Without Borders